RicardoBMirville/Portfolio/about.md

 <link rel="stylesheet" href="{{ '/assets/css/custom.css' | relative_url }}">

 # My story
-My name is **Ricardo Mirville**, but I go by Ricky these days.
+My name is **Ricardo Mirville**, but you can call me Ricky!
 A little bit about me: I pride myself on being a self-starter and an achiever.
 It all began when I made the conscious decision to change my college major from Early Childhood Education to Animal Science.
-I call this *The Big Change*.
+I call this ***The Big Change***.

 The initial reason for choosing Early Childhood Education was because I was unsure of my calling and purpose in life.
 It seemed like the easy option—to become an educator in the town where I grew up.
 But *deep down*, I knew it was life directing my path without my say.
 One day, I decided enough was enough.
 I sat down with myself and asked, “*What am I passionate about?
 What do I really want to do?*”